Nikhil-KVS/Jenkins-CICD/README.md

 #Set GitHub Webhook for Auto-Trigger
 GitHub repo → Settings → Webhooks → Add webhook
-enter payload URL (it won't support http connections, use https) install ngrok and signin for https and run ngrok http 8080 (https://abc123.ngrok.io/github-webhook/ → http://localhost8080) Set Content type application/json, Select Just the push event and add webhook
+enter payload URL (it won't support http connections, use https) install ngrok and signin → run ngrok config add-authtoken $YOUR_AUTHTOKEN in cmd to confiure ngrok into your machine run ngrok http 8080 (https://abc123.ngrok.io/github-webhook/ → http://localhost8080) and paste https URL in Payload URL Set Content type application/json, Select Just the push event and add webhook

 #by using webhook jenkins pipeline runs automatically if there is any push event